habuka036/wakame-vdc-wiki/en/install-guide.md

     sudo cp /opt/axsh/wakame-vdc/frontend/dcmgr_gui/config/load_balancer_spec.yml.example /etc/wakame-vdc/dcmgr_gui/load_balancer_spec.yml

-Set hva node id
+All Wakame-vdc services have a `node id`.
+This is a unique id that AMQP uses to identify each service.

+In the next step we are going to prepare demo data.
+The script we will run is expecting the HVA's node id to be `demo1`.
+By default that node id is set to the host machine's hostname but let's manually set it to `demo1`.

-Edit the file /etc/default/vdc-hva and uncomment the following line:
+Edit the file `/etc/default/vdc-hva` and uncomment the following line:

     NODE_ID=demo1

+#### Prepare demo data

+We can't do much with Wakame-vdc without some initial data in the database and some machine images to start instances from.
+Let's put those things in place.

-Install vdc.sh script
+Install the vdc.sh script

     sudo yum install -y wakame-vdc-vdcsh

-Create the file that wasn't included in the vdcsh script
+Unfortunately there is a bug in the vdc.sh rpm package.
+It fails to create a requires *Modulesfile*.
+Create it manually.

     echo "hva hva_id=demo1 host=localhost" | sudo tee /opt/axsh/wakame-vdc/tests/Modulesfile

-Enable the load balancer and lucid5d demo images
+The vdc.sh script comes with a few machine images but they need to be enabled manually.
+We are going to enable two:

+* Load balancer

+  This is actually a Wakame-vdc system image with [HAProxy](http://www.haproxy.org) and [stud](https://github.com/bumptech/stud) installed.
+It's not going to show up as an image that a user can start instances of.
+Instead when a user creates a *load balancer*, Wakame-vdc will start an instance of this image and configure it.

+* Lucid5d

+  This is just a simple image containing Ubuntu 10.04 (Lucid Lynx).
+It's not really meant to do anything more than start a few instances and play around with Wakame-vdc

+Enable these two images with the following commands.

     sudo ln -s /opt/axsh/wakame-vdc/tests/vdc.sh.d/image.available/image-lb.meta /opt/axsh/wakame-vdc/tests/vdc.sh.d/image.enabled/

     sudo ln -s /opt/axsh/wakame-vdc/tests/vdc.sh.d/image.available/image-lucid5d.meta /opt/axsh/wakame-vdc/tests/vdc.sh.d/image.enabled/

-Create a directory that vdc.sh expects to find
+The script will want to place its images in `/opt/axsh/wakame-vdc/tmp/images`.
+Create that directory.

     sudo mkdir -p /opt/axsh/wakame-vdc/tmp/images

-Run the vdc.sh script
+Run it.

     sudo /opt/axsh/wakame-vdc/tests/vdc.sh init

-* Set the backup storage.

-The vdc.sh script creates the databases and fills them up with demo date for us.
-Unfortunately it also sets up web based storage.
-In this environment we are going to store our Wakame machine images on the local filesystem.
-We need to change that in the database using the vdc-manage cli.
+The script has now created the database and filled it up.
+Unfortunately it also expects the images to be accessible through a web server.
+We are not going to set up such a server in this guide.
+We are just going to keep the images on the local file system.

+Using the vdc-manage cli, we can tell Wakame-vdc about that.

     cd /opt/axsh/wakame-vdc/dcmgr/bin
     ./vdc-manage backupobject modify bo-demolb --storage-id bkst-demo1
     ./vdc-manage backupobject modify bo-lucid5d --storage-id bkst-demo1

 The lucid5d image has a 32 bit architecture but our host is 64 bit.
-A 64 bit hypervisor is able to run 32 bit instances but unfortunately a Wakame-vdc 64 bit hypervisor will only run 64 instances right now.
-Work around this by setting the lucid5d image to 64 bit with `vdc-manage`.
+A 64 bit hypervisor is technically able to run 32 bit instances but unfortunately Wakame-vdc's implementation currently prevents this.
+We can work around it by setting the lucid5d image to 64bit in Wakame-vdc's database.

       cd /opt/axsh/wakame-vdc/dcmgr/bin
       ./vdc-manage image modify wmi-lucid5d --arch x86_64